ryanmittelstadt/low-thrust-interplanetary-optimizer/README.md

 ## 5. Conceptual Sample Return Architecture

-As a bonus, I developed a conceptual architecture for a Sample Return Mission.
+I additionally developed a conceptual architecture for a Sample Return Mission.
 This expands the problem into a multi-phase optimization:
 <br />

 * **Outbound Leg:** Earth to Comet rendezvous.